Primary Bone Cancer: Chemotherapy

 What treatments you have had in the past, if any

-Your healthcare provider may recommend chemo to treat bone cancer in any of the following situations:
+Your healthcare provider may recommend chemotherapy to treat bone cancer in any of the following situations:

-Your doctor might recommend chemotherapy after surgery.
+After surgery.
+Your healthcare provider might suggest chemotherapy after surgery.
 This is called adjuvant chemotherapy.
-This can often help lower the risk that the cancer will come back.
+This can often help lower the chance that the cancer will come back.

 How is chemotherapy given for primary bone cancer?

 Before treatment starts, you will meet with a medical oncologist.
-This is a doctor who specializes in treating cancer with medicines such as chemotherapy.
-The doctor will discuss your treatment options with you and explain what you might expect.
+This is a healthcare provider who specializes in treating cancer with medicines such as chemotherapy.
+He or she will discuss your treatment options with you and explain what you might expect.

 Chemotherapy is often done as an outpatient visit to a hospital, healthcare provider's office, or clinic.
 This means you can go home the same day.
 In some cases, you may need to stay in the hospital during treatment.